 Things you should know and remember

 Please register online.
 If you plan to do just a few races, choose the Pay at Event option and pay $10 when you check in each night ($15 on the first night to include a cap).
 By registering online, we have your emergency contact information, check-in is quicker and you’ll be on our mailing list for notifications in the future.
-If you wish to add other race options later you’ll need to complete a new online registration.
+If you wish to add other race options (such as Clements Endurance swims) later you’ll need to complete a new online registration.

 Swimmers will be allocated a race number, which will be written on the back of their hand each night.
 Swimmers retain the same number for the entire season.